NeedleVoid/Needlevoid/README.md

 Pls random people DO NOT INVITE ME TO FRIENDS.
 I prob won't accept it or drop it later.
 I'm terrible person to be friends with anyways.
-Also if you are someone from people who I don't much like being around srry, but might take for you to longer to me to talk to you.
+Also if you are friends with someone from people who I don't much like being around srry, but might take for you to longer to me to talk to you.

 DNI: